sburrel/AIDL2019_PROJECT_SBD/Readme.md

 ### Demo
 A Demo has been realized for version 7.
 The best results are obtained for this version at experiment 63.
 The Demo includes only the inference code and allows you to see the results obtained.
 You can visualize the predicted label the real label and the two images compared.
 To execute the demo you have to download the dataset and the weights of experiment  [63](https://drive.google.com/open?id=1YhukDspQyyuwr2IPuGNrODqxUejys3Dq).
 Be careful to update all the paths if needed.
+If you want to test different experiments be careful to set up the correct threshold.

 ### Folders structure
 There are for main folders: